rage/programming-23/data/part-13/4-more-pygame-techniques.md

 ## Drawing text

-Text in Pygame is drawn in two steps: first we create an image containing the desired text, and then this image is drawn on the screen.
+Text in pygame is drawn in two steps: first we create an image containing the desired text, and then this image is drawn on the screen.
 It works like this:

 ```python
 import pygame